Zypperman/xiandan/Organised/05 CS Practical/Software/Vim and Neovim (stopped at config)/Horizontal movements.md

 - `shift+f <char>` - "First", moves cursor to first instance of a specific character before the cursor.

-## Using Micro-search with operations
+## Combo-ing micro-search with operations

 You can treat these like motions and use them with operations to select sections you want to apply them to.